d3lb3/d3lb3.github.io/_posts/2023-03-15-keepass-triggers.md

 </Trigger>
 ```

-Because our sample database had an entry's title matching "vcenter", the third line of our export file will successfully includes the entry and its password.
+Because our sample database has an entry's title matching "vcenter", the third line of our export file will successfully include its fields.

 ![sample_database](/assets/img/blog/keepass_triggers/sample_database.png){: .shadow}
 _The targeted sample database._